 - Is losing income and facing eviction making you or a family member’s mental health worse?

-If so, you can use our interactive Asking Your Landlord to Stay In Housing Until Rent Relief Is Received Generator to ask your landlord to delay or not file an eviction so you can stay in your housing until you get rent relief.
+If so, you can use our interactive tool to create a letter requesting a reasonable accommodation to stay in your housing until you receive rent relief.
+The letter can be sent to your landlord asking them to delay or not file an eviction so you can stay in your housing until you get rent relief.
 This could apply if you or someone in the house has lost a job because of COVID-19, lost income because of COVID-19, is unable to work because they care for someone at high risk of COVID-19, or if losing a job or income is making someone in the household’s mental health worse.
 This tool helps people use the protections of the Federal Fair Housing Act to ask for more time to pay rent.

 Publication Code: HS19